GeoffCox/sterling-svelte/src/routes/theme/+page.md

 ## Common

-These are typically used for the page, containers, and lists.
+These are typically used for the page and containers like lists and trees.

 <Swatch
 backgroundColor="--stsv-Common__background-color"